 Whatever Your Priorities, Be Like Water

 I know my plate is full.
-No matter how I manage my time, other important things pop in and I have to deal with them.
+No matter how I manage my time, other important things pop up and I have to deal with them.
 It’s stressful.
 And frustrating.

-Most self-help blogs would say: List down the top 3 or 5 things you need to deal today and focus on them.
+Most self-help blogs would say: List the top 3 or 5 things you need to deal with today and focus on them.

 What if there are more than 5 important things?
 Is that bad?

 Truth is, we have different situations.
-You may plan and organize your day the way self-help gurus advise, but the outcome will never be the same the way you expected it.
+You may plan and organize your day according to the self-help gurus, but the outcome will never be the way you expected.

 What’s the alternative?